Frequently Asked Questions

 How Much Are Union Dues?

 Answer: Union dues are the way that Unions pool their resources in order to fight for improvements to working conditions, benefits and pay and are set using the average hourly wage rate being paid in the workplace.
-RWDSU Union Dues, Initiation Fees and Assessments are set out in our Constitution and are as follows: Initiation Fees are $4.00 (onetime payment); Full-time employees pay 1.45% of gross earnings; Part-time employees pay 2% of gross earnings up to a designated weekly maximum which is designed to make sure a part-time employee cannot pay any more dues than a full-time employee based on hours worked; RWDSU Strike Fund assessment is paid on the basis of $1.00 per week; Organizing and Legal Fund is paid based on .02 cents for every hour worked and/or paid; Union Defender New Bulletin/Union Lottery is paid based on .24 cents per week.
+RWDSU Union Dues, Initiation Fees and Assessments are set out in our Constitution and are as follows: Initiation Fees are $4.00 (onetime payment); Full-time employees pay 1.45% of gross earnings; Part-time employees pay 2% of gross earnings up to a designated weekly maximum which is designed to make sure a part-time employee cannot pay any more dues than a full-time employee based on hours worked; RWDSU Strike Fund assessment is paid on the basis of $1.00 per week; Organizing and Legal Fund is paid based on .02 cents for every hour worked and/or paid; The Convention/Strike Fund supplement shall be split 50/50 based on .24 cents per member per week.

 So what does this mean?

 A full-time employee earning $15.00 per hour (based on 40 hours per week)

 $2,600.00 per month x 1.45% of gross earnings = $37.70 per month Union dues; Initiation Fee = $4.00 (onetime payment); Strike Fund payment = $4.33 per month; Organizing and Legal Fund = $3.46 per month; Convention / Strike Fund Supplement = $1.04 per month.